 Another part of slowing down has been adding a little spin to the meals I prepare.

-I am not a huge fan of eating out so, instead of taking nights off of cooking and picking up takeout, I opt to cook half a meal, like I have done here.
+I am not a huge fan of eating out so, instead of taking nights off of cooking and picking up takeout, I opt to cook half a meal, as I have done here.

-In today’s post, I cooked the creamy, vegan, Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve Thai Hom Mali Jasmine Rice from Super Lucky Elephant.
+In today’s post, I cooked the creamy, vegan, Easy Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve rice.

 • I used coconut cream to make this curry luxuriously creamy, but, feel free to use half the amount of coconut milk and replace the other half with vegetable stock to make this less thick and creamy.

 I have to add that I have found that not all canned coconut milk is the same.
 Some canned varieties are just more pulpy than others.

 Unfortunately, these pulpy ones are just not great for a super creamy texture to a curry.
 After going through several varieties, my favorite that is consistently creamy is Chaokoh Coconut Milk ~ by the way, this is an Amazon affiliate link.

 • I toasted the cumin and coriander before adding them to this dish as toasting the coriander and cumin intensifies their flavors as well as adds a nice shade of brown to this tomato-heavy curry.

 Life can be hectic, but dinner with your family doesn’t have to be.